 We listen carefully to every word coming from Donna Gates’ mouth.
 As an early leader in gut health and healing protocols, Donna is a well-respected voice in our space and we’ve been paying attention to the Body Ecology way for years.
-Check out her book to do a deep dive, but this guide to gut health recovery from Donna will get you started…
+Check out her book for a deeper dive, but this guide to gut health recovery from Donna will get you started…

-How nice would it be if we could get an advanced notice from our body with instructions saying, “Okay, get ready because tomorrow, you may feel off…here’s why and how to fix it.”?
-For whatever reason, whether a food borne illness, the start of a virus or one of the various gut health issues many of us deal with these days, two of the most important things you can do to get your gut health back in check is in to reduce anything inflammatory and introduce calming forces containing the best possible bacteria to help create balance.
+How nice would it be if we could get an advanced notice from our body with instructions saying, “Okay, get ready because tomorrow, you may feel off”?
+For whatever reason, whether you’re hit with a food borne illness, the start of a virus, or one of the various gut health issues many of us deal with these days, there are two important things you can do to get your gut health back in check.
+One is to reduce anything inflammatory, the other is to introduce calming forces containing the best possible bacteria to help create balance in the gut.

 With this second glass you can take any morning supplements.
 This may be a good time to add in your fulvic/humic minerals, trace elements, vitamins and amino acids to your water.
 To stimulate natural peristaltic action in your intestines so that you have a morning elimination, also drink 8 ounces of warm water with the juice of a lemon.
 If you’d like to also mix apple cider vinegar with the lemon and water, this has the amazing effect of alkalizing the body quickly.